|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 During December 27, 1941 to January 4, 1942 Canberra provided escort for convoy ZK.5 from Sydeny to Port Moresby.
 Afterwards, Canberra underwent a three month refit in Sydney.
 As part of US Navy Task Force 44, in June she participated in offensive sweeps of the Coral Sea.
 In August Canberra operated with the naval force supporting the Allied invasions of Guadalcanal and Tulagi.

 Rear Admiral R. K. Turner ordered that if Canberra could not steam by 0630 hours, she would be abandoned and scuttled.
-At 0800 hours she was sunk by USS Ellet and USS Selfridge, who fired over 260 five inch shells and several torpedoes into her hulk.
-She was one of the first ships sunk the sea off Guadalcanal and Savo, later known as Iron Bottom Sound on August 9, 1942.
+At 8:00am she was scuttled by USS Ellet and USS Selfridge, who fired over 260 five inch shells and several torpedoes into her hulk.
+She was one of the first ships sunk into Iron Bottom Sound between Guadalcanal and Savo.

 |Forum||Updates||People||Museums||Reviews||Submit Info||How You Can Help|